sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 #### How it works

-We control the ABA by reading the signal from the 60-2 trigger wheel and a VR sensor.
+We control the ABA by reading the incoming signal from the 60-2 trigger wheel and a VR sensor.

-- There is a 60-2 missing tooth wheel for the crank; CRANK sensor to #24 TACH IN
+- The ABA uses 60-2 missing tooth wheel attached to the crank; this is the CRANK(VR) sensor to #24 TACH IN
-- Single ignition coil; MEGA #36 IGN to the ICM, Ignition Module; refer to amplifiers
+- Single ignition coil; MEGA #36 IGN to the ICM, Ignition Control Module; refer to amplifiers
-- ICM gets actuated by ignition signal; spark event to distributor
+- The ignition signal (VR conditioned) Golf ICM gets actuated by ignition signal; spark event to distributor
 - Distributor spark to spark plug

-The engine moves the crankshaft, where the VR sensor sees crankshaft movement.
-The original configuration uses the hall-effect with a trigger window in the distributor to create a signal to the ICM.
-Instead, with the MegaSquirt, we can use the input `ECU #24 TACH IN` from the VR sensor where it will condition the AC sine wave into a 5V DC square wave, output through `IGN signal (#36 IGN OUT)` to the ignition module.
-The ignition module (ICM) will ground the ignition coil's primary winding, collapsing the magnetic field and produce the high voltage spark at the secondary winding to the distributor.
+As the engine turns runs, the crankshaft turns whereby the VR sensor sees crankshaft movement by reading the missing tooth wheel.
+The original configuration uses the hall-effect with a trigger window in the distributor to mark the spark events.
+We aren't using the hall-effect to control spark so we can disconnect this signal.
+Instead, with the MegaSquirt, we can use the input `ECU #24 TACH IN` from the VR sensor where it will condition the AC sine wave into a 5V DC square wave, output through `IGN signal (#36 IGN OUT)` to the ICM.
+The ICM will ground the ignition coil's primary winding, collapsing the magnetic field and produce the high voltage spark at the secondary winding to the distributor and finally send spark to our spark plug.

-See full settings:
+You got it?!
+If not, you can read on in-depth to learn more.

+**Tuner Studio settings**
 - Toothed Wheel:
   - Physical wheel: missing tooth on crank
   - Trigger Angle/Offset: always zero